-The Dean’s Award for Summer Research (DASR) was created to encourage advanced Gallatin undergraduates to pursue an original research or creative project related to their concentration.
+The Dean’s Award for Summer Research (DASR) is a $2500 award created to encourage advanced Gallatin undergraduates and graduate students to pursue an original research or creative project related to their concentration.
 In accepting a DASR grant, the student agrees to:

 maintain and contribute posts to the DASR blog over the course of the summer;

 write a scholarly paper on the research conducted and to submit this paper at the end of the summer; and